 Breasts at Risk

 Gaining too much weight can have a negative effect on your breast health, especially after menopause.
-Women with obesity are more likely to develop breast cancer later in life.
+People with obesity are more likely to develop breast cancer later in life.
 The expanded fat tissue abnormally affects your hormone production, which raises your cancer risk.

 The only way to expand your breasts is with surgical intervention, which carries its own risks.
 The implants don't last forever and may need to be removed, which causes permanent changes to your natural breasts -- including deflation, wrinkling and scarring.
 Complications can also occur during implantation and sometimes cause results that are irreversible, such as asymmetry and pain.
 You may need to undergo periodic MRI exams, especially if you have silicone-filled implants, to ensure you don't experience a rupture.